hapax/hapax.github.io/assets/teaching.md

 the mathematical world, is a joyless plod for most students.
 I know because that was my experience of high school maths.
 It bored me senseless.
-I scraped by with passes, but I didn't understand anything.
+I scraped by with passes, but I didn't understand or care about it.

-To help convey the boredom that I experienced, let me give you a snapshot of the scrubland.
+Let me give you a snapshot of the scrubland.
-Here are some exercises from a popular Australian textbook for the advanced maths class.
+Here are some exercises from a popular Australian textbook for the most advanced maths class.
-The subject is calculus, in particular rates of change, which is one of the great landmarks of human thought.
+The subject is calculus, one of the great landmarks not only of mathematics, but of human thought.
 What does the textbook make of it?

 <figure>